[Investigation] Exposed: Who were Russia's spies at Nato HQ?

 And Smushko was the one with friends in high places.

-Smushko, who is of Estonian origin, had originally graduated from the faculty of foreign languages and foreign military information of the Military University of the Ministry of Defence (VUMO) in Moscow, becoming a lieutenant colonel and VUMO deputy department head.
+Smushko, who is of Estonian origin, graduated from the faculty of foreign languages and foreign military information of the Military University of the Ministry of Defence (VUMO) in Moscow, becoming a lieutenant colonel and VUMO deputy department head.

 At some point, he also joined Russia's GRU military intelligence service.

-And, prior to coming to Brussels, he had worked as a personal interpreter for Russian defence minister Sergei Shoigu, Russian armed forces chief Valery Gerasimov, and former Russian defence minister Anatoly Serdyukov, in talks with foreign VIPs around the world.
+And, prior to coming to Brussels, he worked as a personal interpreter for Russian defence minister Sergei Shoigu, Russian armed forces chief Valery Gerasimov, and former Russian defence minister Anatoly Serdyukov, in talks with foreign VIPs around the world.

-Smushko himself remarked on his close relationship with Shoigu in an interview with Zvezda, a Russian TV station, in 2015.
+Smushko himself remarked on his first-name terms relationship with Shoigu in an interview with Zvezda, a Russian TV station, in 2015.

 "In this kind of work, mutual understanding is the most important thing," Smushko said.

 "It's easier to work with Sergei Kuzhugetovich [Shoigu].
 I always sit to his left ...
 You often have to translate various sayings and proverbs.
-I'm always ready for this, although, of course, not all Russian sayings are simply translated into English," Smushko added.
+I'm always ready for this, although, of course, not all Russian sayings are easily translated into English," Smushko added.

 Getting more personal still, Smushko's wife, Nina, left Belgium together with her husband.